trusktr/awaitbox/README.md

 Contributing
 ------------

-Feel free to open an issue if you have any ideas! :]
+Open an issue or PR if you have any ideas! :]